#1 Home Improvement Retailer

 What number planting zone am I in?

-If the soil isn't cold and frozen, consider planting your fruit, veggie, or flower seeds directly into your garden.
+If the soil isn't frozen or cold, consider planting your flower, fruit, or veggie seeds directly into your garden.
 This is called the "direct sow" method.
-The time to plant will be after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
+The time to plant will be after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed envelope for when and how to sow seeds.
+Consult your seed package for when and how to sow seeds.

 Should I use peat moss starters or coir starters?